sbenou/test_valsys/readme.rst

 =============
 How to use it
 =============
-1. from app.py, change the accounts stored in the dictionary containing all parameters
+1. From app.py, change the accounts stored in the dictionary containing all parameters
-2. go to the /accounts endpoint in your browser to see the result.
+2. Go to the /accounts endpoint in your browser to see the result.

 ============
 Improvements
 ============

 1. Instead of storing the parameters in a dictionary they can be stored in a json file which is the most probable way these would be provided.
 2. Also with regards to the views, Jinja layout template could have been used to extends the base html on both the index.html and accounts.html